 G.G. is a student at a public high school.
-He wants to enjoy the same educational opportunities as any other student in the district, including being able to use restrooms that correspond with his gender identity.
+He wants to enjoy the same educational opportunities as any other student in the school district, including being able to use restrooms that correspond with his gender identity.
 That is his right under Title IX.2

-G.G.'s school initially agreed to let G.G. use the boys' restrooms.
-But the school began receiving complaints about G.G.'s use of the boys' restroom from parents and students.
-In response to these complaints, the Gloucester County School Board held two public meetings to debate G.G.'s restroom use-a distinction that no high-school student would relish.
+G.G.'s school initially agreed to let him use the boys' restrooms.
+When the school began receiving complaints, the Gloucester County School Board held two public meetings to debate G.G.'s restroom use-a distinction that no high-school student would relish.
 At those meetings, speakers urged the Board to change course on G.G.'s restroom use because of their moral and religious disapproval of transgender individuals.
-Ultimately, the Board passed a resolution prohibiting transgender students from using those restrooms that match their gender identity.
+Ultimately, the Board passed a resolution prohibiting transgender students from using restrooms corresponding to their gender identity.

 But using the restroom is an essential and ordinary part of life.
-If G.G. is singled out and prevented from using the restroom as his classmates do, he is also for practical purposes prevented from attending school in the same manner as they do.
-The Board's policy thus subjects G.G. to sex-stereotyping and
+Because G.G. is singled out and prevented from using the restroom as his classmates do, he is

 2 The Secretary of Education previously issued guidance acknowledging that schools must generally treat students consistent with their gender identity.
-That guidance was withdrawn on February 22, 2017.
-Schools are now required to "ensure that all students, including LGBT students, are able to learn and thrive in a safe environment."
+On February 22, 2017, while this case was pending before the Supreme Court, that guidance was withdrawn.
+Under the new guidance issued by the Departments of Education and Justice, schools are still required to "ensure that all students, including LGBT students, are able to learn and thrive in a safe environment."
 Dear Colleague Letter, Civil Rights Div., U.S. Dep't of Justice & U.S. Dep't of Educ.
 (Feb.
 22, 2017).
+In light of the withdrawal of the previous guidance, the Supreme Court vacated the judgment of this Court and remanded for further consideration.